rlp1990/kittens_py/readme.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Commit

+To ensure good code quality before committing, some hooks have been added, in case of a problem with `pre-commit` about binary files, please use following command: `git config --unset core.hooksPath` (it can be required just once).

 Created by [Rafael López Pérez](https://github.com/rlp1990)